...

 Where was your earlier case heard?

-The first question you need to ask yourself in this context is where was your initial child custody case heard?
+The first question you need to ask yourself in this context is where your initial child custody case was heard.
 This refers to the court that issued the orders that you need to change now.
-If it was a Texas court that issued the final orders in your earlier case then that court has continuing exclusive jurisdiction.
+If it were a Texas court that issued the final orders in your earlier case, then that court has continuing exclusive jurisdiction.
 In other words, this is the court that will decide whether a modification is appropriate now.

 With so much at stake in your case, it is important to have a plan.
 Understanding the ramifications of Texas child custody modification is crucial.
 The attorneys with the Law Office of Bryan Fagan understand these considerations.
 We serve clients every day in the family courts of Texas.
 Allow us to speak to you about your circumstances.
 We offer free-of-charge consultations with our experienced family law attorneys.